sfofgalaxy/ziffer_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zifan(Ziffer) Peng (彭子帆) is a Data Engineer at Shopee.
+Zifan(Ziffer) Peng (彭子帆) is an incoming Ph.D.
+Student in Financial Technology at HKUST(GZ).
 He obtained his Bachelor degree from Zhejiang University in 2021 and Master degree from The Hong Kong University of Science and Technology in 2022.
 {style="text-align: justify;"}
  <!-- His research interests include Software Engineer, Programming language and High Performance Compute. -->